Royal Gardens and Belvedere

 The summer palace is a wonderful example of Italian Renaissance architecture.
 Pay special attention to the roof which is reminiscent of a ship’s hull.
 The arched gallery with slender columns makes the palace look very elegant.
 Look up at the roof and admire a few of the seventy-four bas reliefs.

-Ball Game Hall
+The Royal Gardens and Ball Game Hall

 Left of the Belvedere is the ball game hall whose facade is decorated with sgraffito.
 The allegorical representations depict science, virtues and chemical elements.
 Sgraffito has to be renewed every twenty years or so.
 In Communist days during renovations a modern addition was added.
 Look at the statues of the ladies sitting on the edge of the roof.
 The tenth from the right has a hammer and sickle in her hand.
 At a lower level, behind the Ball Game Hall is the orangery where exotic plants are still being grown.